jamiesmith/south40astro/_posts/2020-05-19-welcome-to-south-40-astro.md

 ---

-Welcome to [South 40 astro](https://www.south40astro.com), where we talk about astronomy gear with a strong focus on astrophotography.
+Welcome to [south40astro](https://www.south40astro.com), where we talk about astronomy gear with a strong focus on astrophotography.
 "South 40" is nestled on the south side of the Gayle H. Riggsbee observatory, the facility for the [Charlotte Amateur Astronomers Club (CAAC)](http://www.charlotteastronomers.org).
 We'll be sharing blogs, videos, tutorials, and, of course, completed works.

 <!--more-->